zhibogogo/cc-ocr.github.io/content/blog/qwen2-vl/index.md

 To facilitate seamless integration and use of our latest models, we support a range of tools and frameworks in the open-source ecosystem, including quantization ([AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ), [AutoAWQ](https://github.com/casper-hansen/AutoAWQ)), deployment ([vLLM](https://github.com/vllm-project/vllm)), finetuning ([Llama-Factory](https://github.com/hiyouga/LLaMA-Factory)), etc.

 ## License
-Both the opensource Qwen2-VL-2B and Qwen2-VL-7B are under Apache 2.0.
-The Qwen2-VL-72B under is the Qwen license.
+Both the open-source Qwen2-VL-2B and Qwen2-VL-7B are under Apache 2.0.

 ## What's Next